 Flowing from headwaters set in deep and rugged volcanic mountains, the Tongariro

 winds its way to the delta of Lake Taupo, the second biggest lake in the Southern Hemisphere.
-Within this massive fresh water lake, Rainbow and Brown trout introduced in the later half of the 19th century, head up the Tongrariro to spawn.
+Within this massive fresh water lake, Rainbow and Brown trout introduced in the latter half of the 19th century, head up the Tongariro to spawn.
 In the 1920s famous American writer and angler, Zane Gray ‘discovered’ this rich bounty of fighting trout and informed the world.
-From then on there has been a steady stream of fisherman (and fisherwomen) for whom the Tongariro is an integral part of their fishing ‘bucket list.’
+From then on there has been a steady stream of anglers for whom the Tongariro is an integral part of their fishing ‘bucket list.’

 Fly fishing at the River Birches

-Whether you’re new to fly fishing or an experienced angler, the Tongariro River is a superb environment to catch trout.
+Whether you’re new to fly fishing or an experienced angler, the Tongariro is a superb environment to catch trout.
 And the friendly staff at River Birches will organise everything you need from waders, licenses, rods and transport, through to arranging an expert guide who will put you right in the trout catching zone.
 Even if you have never fly fished for trout before, a guide will show you the basic techniques and get you started.
-A day (or half day) walking the banks of the Tongariro is a magical experience even if you don’t get a trout first time!
+A day (or half day) fising the banks of the Tongariro is a magical experience.

 Discover a bounty of other fly fishing rivers in the region

 Apart from the famous Tongariro, there are other great trout-laden rivers nearby.
 The Tongariro-Taupo is a short drive away as are the Hinemaiaia and Waitahanui.
 These rivers feed into Lake Taupo and are situated within easy driving distance of River Birches.